esphome/esphome-docs/components/lvgl.rst

 ``checkbox``
 ************

-The Checkbox object is made internally from a "tick box" and a label.
+The Checkbox widget is made internally from a "tick box" and a label.
 When the Checkbox is clicked the tick box is ``checked`` state toggled.

 .. figure:: /components/images/lvgl_checkbox.png
     :align: center